Banning Asbestos

 Asbestos had been widely used in friction, fireproofing, insulation and building materials before the mid-1980s because of its very high tensile strength and good heat and chemical resistance properties.

 Among various applications, corrugated asbestos cement sheets are most commonly found at the cages, canopies or roofing structures of old buildings.
-For some of the old machinery/products used in construction sites, ACM may still be found.
-We have compiled a list of machinery/products in construction sites which may contain ACM to help the industries and general public to identify machinery/products that may contain asbestos.
+For some of the old machinery/ products used in construction sites, asbestos containing parts such as brake lining, gaskets and seals may still be found.

-As it is difficult for the general public to tell with certainty whether a material contains asbestos or not by its appearance or colour, it is more appropriate to take a precautionary attitude and treat it as suspected ACM unless proved otherwise by a registered asbestos laboratory.
+As it is difficult for the general public to tell with certainty whether a material contains asbestos or not by its appearance or colour, it is more appropriate to take a precautionary attitude and treat it as suspected asbestos containing material.

 3. Why do we need to ban asbestos?